ayanamiRRR/aamas/README.md

 # aamas
 for paper reviewing only
-The NS trader is at ./agent/market_makers/NHPBackgroundTrader
+The NS trader trading logic is at ./agent/market_makers/NHPBackgroundTrader
 Other agents is at ./agent
-Configurations are defined at ./ns_abm
+Configurations (including both oracle and agents) are defined at ./ns_abm